 I had to use a little more than the recipe said for milk to get the required sticky dough consistency.
 That's because the buttermilk I use was from the supermarket which is thicker than the buttermilk you get when you turn double cream into butter and the liquid that's left is buttermilk, which has more liquid consistency.

 The Nordic version of French Toast sounds like the ideal recipe for a weekend breakfast.
 It consists of toasted slices of bread, soaked in freshly made wheat flour batter.
 Then fried in butter over a medium heat before coating with a cinnamon and sugar mix.

 No gluten Free Recipes

 For anyone looking for gluten free recipes, you will not find any.
-As the author says, to adapt recipes will take additional time and reduce the amount of recipes in the book as a whole.
+As the author says, adapting recipes will take additional time and reduce the number of recipes in the book as a whole.
 There are many sites dedicated to Gluten Free such as Clare's Cauldron

 Weights are in Metric, Imperial and Cups.